-The following Terms of Business Agreement sets out the basis on which Flock, referred to as ‘We’, ’Us’, ‘Our’ will provide business services to you as a consumer or commercial client of the firm.
+The following Terms of Business Agreement sets out the basis on which Flock, referred to as ‘We’, ‘Us’, ‘Our’ will provide business services to you as a commercial client of the firm.

 Please contact us immediately if there is anything in these terms of business which you do not understand or with which you disagree.
 We are happy to answer any questions and willing to explain these terms and the reasons for them.

-About us: We are an Appointed Representative of Worry+Peace (a trading name of Innovative Risk Ltd.) who have arranged for this insurance to be underwritten by Allianz Global Corporate & Speciality.
-Worry+Peace are authorised and regulated by the Financial Conduct Authority, and their Firm Reference Number is 609155.
-We are permitted to arrange non-investment insurance policies.
+Flock is a trading style of Flock Limited an Appointed Representative of Innovative Risk Limited who are authorised and regulated by the Financial Conduct Authority under Firm reference number 609155.
+Flock are permitted to arrange (bring about) deals in Insurance Business, assist in the administration and performance of a contract of insurance, make arrangements with a view to transactions in Insurance Business, act as a credit broker and act as Agent of the insurer and clients.
 You can check these details online using the Financial Services Register at https://register.fca.org.uk/ or by contacting the Financial Conduct Authority Consumer Helpline on 0800 111 6768.